Fraser Basin Council

 FBC Youth Director and Advisory Committee

-The Fraser Basin Council has a Youth Director who serves on the Board to reflect youth values and to bring a youth voice to discussions and consensus-building.
+A Youth Director, Ann Duong, serves on FBC's Board to bring a youth voice to discussions and consensus-building.

-FBC Youth Program initiatives are shaped by a Youth Advisory Committee, which supports the Youth Director and provides input to the Board and to the FBC staff on sustainability issues of importance to BC youth.
+FBC initiatives for BC youth are shaped by a Youth Advisory Committee, which also supports the Youth Director and provides input on sustainability issues.

-Learn more about the program on the FBC Youth website!
+Check out highlights here and learn more on the FBC Youth website!

 [top]